Michael Haddix

 Michael McGlamery Haddix (born December 27, 1961) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL) for the Philadelphia Eagles and the Green Bay Packers.
 He played college football for the Mississippi State Bulldogs.
-Philadelphia selected Haddix in the first round of the 1983 NFL draft, primarily due to his 4.5 speed.
+Philadelphia selected Haddix eighth overall in the first round of the 1983 NFL draft, primarily due to his 4.5 speed.
 Haddix played eight seasons in the NFL and holds the dubious distinction of having averaged the fewest average yards per carry (3.0) for a player with more than 500 carries in the NFL.
 He was inducted to the Mississippi State Hall of Fame in 2019.

 Michael Haddix, Jr.

 Haddix's son, Michael Haddix Jr. is a former NCAA basketball player for the Siena College Saints.
 In 2007, he received NFL tryouts from the Buffalo Bills and New York Jets.